BenJJWalker/GC-MS_Compound_Identities/README.md

 ## Once all changes are complete:
 Use **"OPT+COMMAND+R"** on your keyboard to run the entire script.
 Repeat the above edits as necessary.

+##

+The [`1-BLANK_CODE-Compound_identities`](https://github.com/BenJJWalker/GC-MS_Compound_Identities/blob/master/Scripts/1-BLANK_CODE-Compound_identities.R) follows the exact same principles as this script, except we have included script which repeats (and which can be subset on its own), to cover the correct amount of blanks you may have used.
+This means that if you have three blanks, say, you would change the three parts of the script related to each, and delete the fourth part, so that after all edits, you only need to run the script once to get all `.csv` files required.

+## NOTE*: Ordering and clear management of all files (`.csv, .txt, etc.`) on your operating system is a *must*, and will make this process much easier.